Viridia Capital

 L5 detects position close event

-→ writes to trades_closed with full attribution
+→ writes to pnl_attribution with full attribution

 → computes signal source accuracy